finnianr/Eiffel-Loop/doc/Contents.md

 **INTRODUCTION**

-*Eco-DB* is an acronym for **E**iffel **C**HAIN **O**rientated **D**atabase, so called because it allows the extension by inheritance of a container conforming to [CHAIN](https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html) to assume many of the characteristics of a relational database table. *Eco-DB* leverages many of the facilities of the [reflection cluster](http://www.eiffel-loop.com/library/base/base.reflection.html) from the Eiffel-Loop base library, allowing class attributes to be managed as data table fields.
+*Eco-DB* is an acronym for **E**iffel **C**HAIN **O**rientated **D**atabase, so called because it allows the extension by inheritance of a container conforming to [https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html](CHAIN) to assume many of the characteristics of a relational database table. *Eco-DB* leverages many of the facilities of the [reflection cluster](http://www.eiffel-loop.com/library/base/base.reflection.html) from the Eiffel-Loop base library, allowing class attributes to be managed as data table fields.

 Some of the main features of this database system are as follows:

 **1.** Perform the normal database [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.

-**2.** Table joins, meaning a field in one [CHAIN](https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html) table can be used to look up a row-item in another using a hash table index.
+**2.** Table joins, meaning a field in one [https://www.eiffel.org/files/doc/static/trunk/libraries/base/chain_chart.html](CHAIN [G]) table can be used to look up a row-item in another using a hash table index.
 A supporting feature is the ability to generate indexed primary keys in an automated fashion.

 **3.** Option to store data securely using [AES encryption](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).